 Macaroni and Cheese is a favorite comfort food anytime of the year.
 However during the holidays, it tends to take center stage on many tables.
-Most families have their favorite way of creating an outstanding cheesy sauce, but this time around I recommend adding some butternut squash to the sauce for a slight sweetness and an extra boost of vegetables.
+Most families have their favorite way of creating an outstanding cheesy sauce, but this time around I recommend adding some butternut squash to it for a slight sweetness, and an extra boost of vegetables.

-It’s very simple to create this recipe because it’s done like a traditional macaroni and cheese, except you add roasted butternut squash to sauce right before the rigatoni is added.
+It’s very simple to create this Cheesy Butternut Squash Macaroni and Cheese recipe because it’s made like a traditional macaroni and cheese, except you add roasted butternut squash to sauce right before the rigatoni is added.
 This wintertime gourd creates a very smooth and luxurious texture that will please any palate, and leave you coming back for another spoonful.
 I find it the perfect accompaniment to any holiday roast, turkey or ham and it also makes a nice vegetarian option for the non-meat eaters at your table.
-You can make this a day ahead and bake it when you are almost ready to serve dinner, and the leftovers reheat nicely in the microwave, if there are any left the next day.
+You can make it a day ahead and bake it when you are almost ready to serve dinner, and the leftovers reheat nicely in the microwave, if there are any the next day.

 1/2 butternut squash, seeds removed